Anilkumarnayak005/rey5137.github.io/_posts/2015-05-16-hello-material-library.markdown

 comments: 	true
 ---

 Ever since Google announces Material Design language, I already took a liking to it.
-And I can't wait until the AppCompat team release a new version, so I decided that I should do it myself.
+And I couldn't wait until the AppCompat team release a new version, so I decided that I should do it myself.
 I studied all the specifications of Material Design on [Google's site](http://www.google.com/design/spec/material-design/introduction.html) carefully, and tried to bring those features to pre-Lolipop devices as much as possible.
 Now, I’m really glad to introduce you to my Material library, a library that provide fully animated material components to Android 2.3+.

 ##The different between AppCompat library and Material library